"The Road to Ski Resort Mania" ~Snowmobile Edition~Learn more about "working vehicles" on the snow | Part 2

 Appi's corduroy is now at the level of art

-The work is, of course, carried out by snow groomers.
-Nine machines, including the high-performance Prinote model "BYSON," are in full operation.
-In addition to the latest models, some have been carefully maintained and used for many years.
+This work is, of course, carried out by snow groomers.
+Nine machines, including the high-performance "BYSON" model from Prinnote, are in full operation.
+Not only are the latest models used, but some have been carefully maintained and used for many years.

 Craftsmen pass on traditional techniques

-Work starts at 10 p.m., and from there it takes an average of eight to nine hours, meaning they work through the night.
-Appi's snow grooming staff are truly a group of professionals, always striving to improve quality.
-They pay close attention to every single groove.
+Work begins at 10 PM.
+From there, they work for an average of 8 to 9 hours, essentially working through the night.
+The snow grooming staff at Appi are a true group of professionals, always striving to improve quality.
+They pay attention to every single groove in the snow.

-Just being able to operate the machine doesn't mean you'll be entrusted with snow grooming.
-Only operators who have undergone rigorous training and been recognized by their instructors can actually take part in on-site work.
-Therefore, training new employees is also an important theme.
+Simply being able to operate the machinery is not enough to be entrusted with snow grooming.
+Only operators who have undergone rigorous training and been approved by their instructors are allowed to participate in actual field work.
+Therefore, training new recruits is also a crucial issue.

 To become a snowmobile operator, you first have to go through a safety course at the beginning of the season and receive repeated lectures on how to operate the vehicle while riding with a senior.
 Once you have reached a certain level, the senior decides to let you ride alone.
 After that, you continue to receive thorough training, with instructions over the radio and vehicles with veterans riding in front and behind you providing support